-The biggest feature of TOZO Crystal Buds under $30 is the surprisingly sound quality and 16 preset equalizers.
+The biggest feature of TOZO Crystal Buds (TOZO T18) under $30 is the surprisingly sound quality and 16 preset equalizers.
 They are a great inexpensive music earbuds – suitable for friends who like to listen music with a low budget.

 Tozo Crystal Buds specs and features:

 - Charging case can charge earbuds fully 3 times

 - IPX8 waterproof rating (heavy rain and sweat resistant)